taikoxyz/taiko-mono/CONTRIBUTING.md

 6. internal
 7. private

+It is preferred for state variables to follow the same ordering according to visibility as functions, shown above, but it is not required as this could affect the storage layout.

+Lexicographical order is preferred but also optional.

 #### Documenting interfaces

 To document the implementing contract of an interface, you cannot use `@inheritdoc`, it is not supported for contracts at the top-level.
 Thus, you should mention a statement like so: